 Companies announced more cuts to dividend than has been seen in many years with those increasing their dividends being very low compared to recent history.

 The best performers in the S&P/ASX 100 were Lendlease (19.3%) which reported EPS growth for the half of 28%.
-Afterpay (15.9%) with strong income growth reported not withstanding a significant increase in the net loss.
-Wisetech Global (15.6%) which saw EPS growth for the half of 26% Amongst the worst performers was Iluka (- 25.7%) as mineral sands revenue fell 10.1% in the first half with some weakness in the outlook.
+Afterpay (15.9%) with strong income growth reported not withstanding a significant increase in their net loss.
+Wisetech Global (15.6%) saw EPS growth for the half of 26% Amongst the worst performers was Iluka (- 25.7%) as mineral sands revenue fell 10.1% in the first half with some weakness in the outlook.
 Worley (-23%) with the company noting that its markets are being challenged by macro uncertainty.
 A2 Milk (-20.9%) despite reporting strong EPS growth of 47% for the year.

-In the US the 10-year yield was down 51bps to 1.50%. assisting global fixed interest to outperform the local market gaining 2.2% for the month.
+In the US, the 10-year yield was down 51bps to 1.50%. assisting global fixed interest to outperform the local market gaining 2.2% for the month.

 Those who didn’t move to bonds or gold (6.5%) moved into the perceived defensiveness of Listed Property Markets which performed well with Australian listed property (1.3%) outperforming the local equity market.
 Global Listed Property (2.0%) doing better still.

 Contact us for further information or to make an appointment